Studying in Spain will be a one-off experience.

 Associations will plan a full calendar of activities, as well as a week of orientation.
 They’ll invite you to everything from weekend gatherings to course-related educational meetings.

 A few of the most popular student associations in Spain include:

-So by now, you should know what to expect when you opt to study abroad in Spain for your exchange semester or year.
+So by now, you should know what to expect when you opt to study abroad in Spain for the full course of your education or simply your exchange semester or year.
 The Spanish education system will provide an excellent backdrop for your Erasmus, and you’ll find that the opportunities right at your fingertips will be limitless.